Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

+- Oklahoma and its opponents have gone over the current 61.5-point total in six of 11 games this season.

-- Oklahoma and its opponents have combined to score more than 61.5 points in six of 11 games this season.
+- Oregon has combined with its opponents to score more than 61.5 points in five of 12 games this season.

 - Wednesday's total is 8.3 points lower than the two team's combined 69.8 points per game average.

-- The 50.8 combined points per game that these two squads have allowed this season are 10.7 fewer than the 61.5 over/under in this contest.
+- The 50.8 combined points per game that these two squads have allowed this season are 10.7 fewer than the 61.5 total in this contest.

 - The average total in Sooners games this season is 62.8, 1.3 points above Wednesday's total of 61.5.

-- In 2021, games involving the Ducks have averaged a total of 57.1 points, 4.4 fewer than this game's set over/under.
+- The 57.1 PPG average total in Ducks games this season is 4.4 points fewer than this game's over/under.

 Oklahoma Stats and Trends

+- Oklahoma has played 12 games, with five wins against the spread.

-- The Sooners have an against the spread record of 3-5 in their eight games when favored by 4.5 points or more so far this season.
+- The Sooners are 3-5 ATS when favored by 4.5 points or more this season.

-- Oklahoma's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Oklahoma's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Oklahoma is 5-3 against the spread and 8-1 overall this season when the team puts up more than 25.5 points.
+- Oklahoma is 5-3 against the spread and 8-1 overall in games when it puts up more than 25.5 points.

 - The Sooners collect 71.1 more yards per game (441.6) than the Ducks give up per outing (370.5).

-- In games that Oklahoma amasses more than 370.5 yards, the team is 4-4 against the spread and 8-1 overall.
+- Oklahoma is 4-4 against the spread and 8-1 overall when the team piles up over 370.5 yards.

-- This year, the Sooners have 13 turnovers, nine fewer than the Ducks have takeaways (22).
+- The Sooners have 13 giveaways this season, while the Ducks have 22 takeaways .

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.